SkyAudit/blog/content/drafts/Can Skycoin Be 51 Attacked.md

 Look at Skycoin Coinjoin
 - https://github.com/skycoin/skycoin/blob/master/src/coin/transactions.go

-##### A transaction is just
+#### A transaction is just:
 1) A list of output hashes, being spent
 2) A list of signatures authorizing the outputs to be spent (signature of hash of inner part of transaction)
 3) A list of outputs to be created

 Coins cannot be created or destroyed.
 The number of coins in has to equal number of coins out.
 Transaction fees are in "coinhours".

-##### There is no difference between normal and coinjoin transactions.
+#### There is no difference between normal and coinjoin transactions.
 - Two people choose the outputs they want to spend, the outputs they want to create, send to remote server.
 - The server creates a transaction and scrambles orders of outputs in/out.
 Then sends it to each person
 - Each person sends the signatures for their outputs to the server
 - The coinjoin server injects the transaction into the network

 - The coinjoin server cannot steal the coins
-- only the coinjoin server knows how many people are involved (1, 2, 4?)
+- Only the coinjoin server knows how many people are involved (1, 2, 4?)
-- only the coinjoin server knows which outptus belong to who
+- Only the coinjoin server knows which outptus belong to who
-- there is no difference between coinjoin and normal transactions (they look exactly the same)
+- There is no difference between coinjoin and normal transactions (they look exactly the same)

 The signature in the ith slot is for the address owning the ith output.
 The inner hash of the transaction is hashed with hash of output being spent, then this is signed with the private key owning the output.